godotengine/emacs-gdscript-mode/README.md

 (setq gdscript-tabs-mode t) ;; If true, use tabs for indents.
 Default: t (setq gdscript-tab-width 4) ;; Controls the width of tab-based indents
 ```

-## Credits ##

-This is based on:

-1. The [gdscript-mode](https://github.com/akoaysigod/gdscript-mode) package that is not in active development anymore.
-1. Python support from Emacs 27.
-GDScript took inspiration from Python so a lot of the Python package works well for it.